Miss Panamá 2022

 Barba represented Panama at Miss Universe 2022, held at the New Orleans Morial Convention Center in New Orleans, Louisiana, United States on January 14, 2023, but failed to make it to the Top 16.

 History

 In 2022 the Señorita Panamá Organization lost the right of Miss Universe pageant.
 Ricardo Canto acquire the rights of the title "Miss Universe Panamá" creating a new contest that will select the representative to Miss Universe separately.

-Final results
+Placements

 Costume selection

 Held on September 7, was the election for the Best National Costume.
 In this competition, the contestants were not evaluated, only the costumes.

 The event showcased the creative work of Panamanian designers and also selected the costume for Panama at Miss Universe 2022.
 Some costumes were also elected to represent Panama in other beauty contests.